rohanc27/mlb-hitter-breakout-predictor/README.md

 Adam Eaton's 2016 season (6.7 WAR, up from 4.1 the year before — already a real breakout) gets a predicted 2017 breakout probability of only 12.8%, barely above the 6.5% league base rate.
 This isn't a model error: jumping by another 2.0+ WAR from an already-elite level is rare for any player.
 The model has correctly learned that recent improvement and current elite performance pull the prediction in opposite directions — recent positive trend raises the probability, but a high current WAR lowers it, since there's less room left to climb.

+A more extreme version of the same effect shows up with Aaron Judge's historic 2024 season (10.9 WAR): the model predicts only a 0.8% breakout probability for 2025, well below the 6.5% league base rate, despite a strong positive trend from the year before.
+There is essentially no realistic room for another 2.0+ WAR jump from one of the best offensive seasons in modern baseball.

 ## How to run it

 ```bash